 Each great athlete is built upon a sound foundation of fitness, balance, rhythm, technique, and basic tactics.
 Our Fundamentals classes are structured to provide each participant with a sense of not only fencing, but also of his or her own strengths and weaknesses and how to develop them.

 Fundamentals class is 90 minutes in length and limited in size.
 Class is designed to be playful, creative, and challenging in order to impart good habits upon a developing athlete.
-A student may expect to be in foundation classes until they can demonstrate proficiency at the key skills taught to them, which can range from two to six months.
+A student may expect to be in foundation classes until they can demonstrate proficiency at the key skills taught to them, which can range from two months to two years.

 Classes are open to students age 7 and above, though some students may be intellectually and physically mature and disciplined enough to begin at an earlier age, pending coach approval.
 Every effort is made to group students by age, though this is not always possible.

-Youth competitive is open to students age 8-14 who are ready to compete or who are already competitive.
+Youth Competitive is open to students age 8-14 who are ready to compete or who are already competitive.
 Older students are encouraged to also take one competitive (or advanced, by invitation) class per week.
 This class has an emphasis on technique, sound habits, and basic tactical actions and progressions.
+NOTE: the Saturday class is youth only, Tuesday may include older teenagers

 Competitive classes are for students of any level who compete or aspire to compete in scholastic or USA Fencing-sanctioned tournaments.
 Age is generally 12 and above, The class is mixed level, often including high-level athletes.
 Every effort is made to group students with partners of their own age and level though they are also encouraged to mix with fencers of greater or less experience for certain learning experiences.